leonardf-git/it3038-2023/week 9/README.md

 ## Lab 8

 Using a website of your choice, extract some valuable data from it and print it to the console.
 Print the output in a matter that makes sense, for example, if you’re scraping a store page, print the item name and price on the same line.
 Be careful, because multiple hits to a website may prevent you from further visiting that site.
 Also, some sites immediately block scraping attempts.
 If this happens, select a different site.

-Commit your script to github and submit a portion of the output from your script.
+For your submission create a word document with a screenshot of your entire script, the link to your script on github, and screenshots of your script running, submit this to canvas.
+If your script is still running into errors be sure to still include a screenshot of your whole script and the entire error message when attempting to run your script (partial credit).